-“Polaris MEP has provided us with a road map of how we can continue to improve everyday and we realize that it is a race without a finish line”.
+“Polaris MEP has provided us with a road map of how we can continue to improve everyday.
+We realize that it is a race without a finish line”.

 Jacky Beshar, Vice President